 Subscribe to the Voices in Health Care Value newsletter to be notified about new research, policies, and upcoming events relevant to the health care value community.

-Welcome to the inaugural issue of Voices in Health Care Value, the newsletter of the Research Consortium for Health Care Value Assessment.
-This issue introduces the consortium and provides information about activities of others working in the area of value in health care.
-We would appreciate your comments and inputs to subsequent issues.
+Welcome to the second issue of Voices in Health Care Value, the newsletter of the Research Consortium for Health Care Value Assessment (RC-HCVA).
+This issue highlights the need for standardized reporting on low-value care and presents work from our colleagues at the Center for Health & Research Transformation.
+We appreciate your comments and inputs to subsequent issues.
 If you are interested in becoming a Colleague in Value (individuals and groups who work in this area or who are simply interested in its findings) please register here.

-Each issue we will spotlight work by a Colleague in Value.
-This issue’s spotlight is on the Task Force on Low-Value Care housed at VBID Health.
-Michael Budros and Mark Fendrick provided the information in this article.
+Each issue will spotlight work by a Colleague in Value.
+This issue’s spotlight is on the Center for Health and Research Transformation (CHRT).
+CHRT’s Erin Spanier provided this information.

 These organizations engage in the process of identifying and finding ways to reduce the use of low-value care services in their target areas.
 For more information on these organizations and some of their findings please follow the links below:

 The purpose of the RC-HCVA symposium is to bring together our Colleagues in Value to discuss relevant research areas, challenges to implementation, and gaps in what end-users need to inform policy change regarding value in health care.
-The symposium is an invitation only event held annually.
 The 2018 Symposium Report can be found here.
+More information on the 2019 Symposium event will be available shortly after January, 2019.
 If you are interested in attending, please send an email to email@example.com.

 Sign up for Voices in Health Care Value

 The Research Consortium for Health Care Value Assessment is a partnership between Altarum and VBID Health, with funding from the PhRMA Foundation as part of its Value Assessment Initiative, established to promote the pursuit of value in health care delivery in the U.S. Follow us at @ValueConsortium.